 - Presenting their research at a public symposium at the Garden

-- Creating and screening a video of their research at the Field Museum, later posted on the Garden's YouTube channel
+- Creating and screening a video of their research, later posted on the Garden's YouTube channel

 - Working with mentors after their internship to write and publish the results of their research in a wide range of publications.